-The additional and more specific information about the Types of Filters you can find in our Filters Overview.
+Additional and more specific information about the Types of Filters you can find in our Filters Overview.

 Let’s imagine that you have already set the desired type of filter (checkbox, select, range, visual, or any other one) for the posts or products.

-The next vital action will be dropping the Sorting Filter to the page with the content to make it range the items the way you want and need.
+The following vital action will be dropping the Sorting Filter to the page with the content to make it range the items the way you want and need.
 You will find the widget in the Elementor search panel.